Vitalism

 Vitalism has a long history in medical philosophies: many traditional healing practices posited that disease results from some imbalance in vital forces.

 History

-Ancient times
+Ancient philosophies

 The notion that bodily functions are due to a vitalistic principle existing in all living creatures has roots going back at least to ancient Egypt.
 In Greek philosophy, the Milesian school proposed natural explanations deduced from materialism and mechanism.
 However, by the time of Lucretius, this account was supplemented, (for example, by the unpredictable clinamen of Epicurus), and in Stoic physics, the pneuma assumed the role of logos.
 Galen believed the lungs draw pneuma from the air, which the blood communicates throughout the body.